Sergei Ryakhovsky: Murders

 In June 1988, Ryakhovsky committed his first murder when he killed a homosexual man in Bitsa, a village in Moscow Oblast on the outskirts of Moscow.
-The same year he killed three homosexual men in Izmailovski Park, which Ryakhovsky claimed was part of his personal mission to "cleanse" society by killing homosexuals and prostitutes.
+The same year he killed three homosexual men in Izmaylovsky Park, which Ryakhovsky claimed was part of his personal mission to "cleanse" society by killing homosexuals and prostitutes.
 Despite this, the majority of his victims between 1988 and 1993 were elderly women, although he also killed five men and two teenagers.
 Ryakhovsky's main methods of killing were stabbing or strangulation with his bare hands or a rope, and after the victim had died he mutilated the bodies, mainly in the genital area.
 Some corpses of Ryakhovsky's victims would have sexual acts performed upon them.
 In January 1993, Ryakhovsky murdered a 73-year-old man, cut off his head with a hunting knife and, one day later, returned to cut off his leg.
 His next victim, a 65-year-old woman, had her abdomen ruptured with a weak pyrotechnical device.
 He hanged, eviscerated, and then decapitated his penultimate victim, a 16-year-old boy, with a knife.